umutambyi-gad/Play-em/README.md

 **OR**

-edit [`run.bat`](https://github.com/umutambyi-gad/Play-my-songs/blob/master/run.bat) to inlcude the path of your python script's path just see an example bellow
+edit [`run.bat`](https://github.com/umutambyi-gad/Play-my-songs/blob/master/run.bat) to inlcude the path of your python script's path just see an example bellow.
 ```batch
 @echo off
 python C:/UserName/YourPythonScriptLocated/play.py #this line